SPECFEM/specfem3d_globe/EXAMPLES/benchmarks/attenuation_benchmark_GJI_2002_versus_normal_modes/README.txt

 1/ run the current version of SPECFEM3D_GLOBE using the Par_file, STATIONS and CMTSOLUTION files that you will find in this directory

-2/ when the run is finished, copy the PAS.CI.*.sem.ascii seismograms to this directory i.e. replace the current files
+2/ when the run is finished, copy the CI.PAS.*.sem.ascii seismograms to this directory i.e. replace the current files

 3/ run ./convolve_all.csh
 (edit that script to change the name of the Fortran compiler if GNU gfortran is not installed on your system)